RSPCA slams XL Bully ban as dog attacks and deaths soar

-The RSPCA has warned that the government’s ban on XL Bully dogs is failing to protect the public, with attacks and fatalities continuing despite thousands of suspected prohibited dogs being seized and hundreds euthanised.
+The government’s new ban on XL Bully dogs is failing spectacularly, the RSPCA warns.
+Despite thousands of suspected banned dogs being seized and hundreds put down since September 2023, attacks and fatalities keep rising.

 “The Dangerous Dogs Act hasn’t worked for 34 years.
-We need a fresh strategy focused on behaviour to better protect people and dogs,” she said.
+We need a fresh strategy focused on behaviour to better protect people and dogs,” said a spokesperson from campaign group From 123.

 We are your go-to destination for breaking UK news, real-life stories from communities across the country, striking images, and must-see video from the heart of the action.